aditiabhang/Graphical-User-Interface/README.md

 - Graphical User Interface (GUI) folder contains my assignment portions of my project I did during the MS course - CS 5389.501 'Graphical User Interfaces'.
 The course covered both abstract and practical treatments of using graphics to implement interactive computer/human interfaces.
 Includes a survey of the major GUI standards and tools.

+- *SORRY for the oldie moldy UI!!!* 🙃 Our professor actually required us to use **only** **OLD version** of QT and opengl.
+Hence, the UI looks quite outdated straight from the 90's! 😅

+- Enjoy the antique look!!!! 🕰️😁

 - Part 1: Software Radio QT

 > Screenshot of the Basic Software Radio UI using QT4: